 Dr. McVean died on the 10th of September, 1979 in Wallaceburg.
 She was buried at the Dresden Cemetery.

-*Dr. Walter Edward Lake also appears on the Chatham-Kent Physician Tribute website.
+*Her brother-in-law Dr. Walter Edward Lake and her nephew, Dr. James Douglas Lake also appear on the Chatham-Kent Physician Tribute website.